Access, Billing, and Identity

 • Not supported: Pro, Turbo, Lightspeed, legacy Business.

-• Your team needs at least 20 Reload Credits available to run an integration
+• Your team needs at least 20 credits available to run cloud agents and integrations (any type of Warp credits work)

 When a user triggers an agent through an integration (like Slack or Linear), the run draws from credits in a specific order.
 It starts with any Cloud Agent Creditsarrow-up-right the user has, then moves to the user's base credits, followed by the team's Reload Credits, and finally the user's own Reload Credits.
 Enterprises may have different payment options and credit plans that affect this flow.
 If all applicable credit sources are exhausted, integrations and cloud agents will not work until credits are added.